mike-caballero/learn_fullstack/README.md

-# Learning Fullstack Repo
+# Learning Fullstack

 Mini-project to learn fullstack web app development using:

 - Python (backend): Flask as the web server with Gunicorn as the WSGI server.
-- Typescript (frontend): React for UI.
+- Typescript + React (frontend): developing static content for UI.
+- Nginx for reverse proxy and serving static content.
-- Docker for containerization.
+- Docker for containerization and orchestration of backend, frontend, and web server.
-- Nginx for reverse proxy.
+- EC2 for hosting the web app.